 We still think Google provides a better overall cloud solution for most users, especially since you get three times as much free storage and double the storage at the $1.99/month level.
 But if you frequently use Microsoft’s productivity software, and especially if you have an iPhone or iPad but use a Windows 10 PC, you should give OneDrive a closer look.

 The cloud storage option you should choose depends largely on how much you’re willing to pay.
-If you want free space, Google crushes the competition with a reasonable 15GB—Microsoft and Apple both need to up their game.
-The 100GB for $1.99 level is a good deal for most people and doubles the capacity Microsoft gives you with OneDrive.
+If you want free space, Google crushes the competition with 15GB—Microsoft and Apple both need to up their game.
+The 100GB for $1.99 level is a good deal for most people and equals the capacity Microsoft gives you with OneDrive.

 If you want to spend ten bucks a month, you’ll get 2TB from either Google or Apple, but Microsoft will give you six accounts with 1TB each.
 That’s a sweet deal.